ElektraInitiative/libelektra/doc/BUILDSERVER.md

 A `jenkins` user with 47000:47000 ids should be created as this is what is expected in Docker images.

-Either set a password or better generate a key to add to the Jenkins master for authentification.
+Additionally a public key authentification should be set up so the jenkins master can establish an ssh connection with the node.

 Nodes should be set to only build jobs matching their labels and to be online as much as possible.